chrisbroski/wireframe/README.md

 ###No Colors

 Save all of your styling or decoration or whatever you like to call it until the end.
-Any colors (expect for standard blue hyperlinks) is a message to the viewer that you want their advice on how to make your design [pop](http://theoatmeal.com/comics/design_hell).
+Color (expect for standard blue hyperlinks) is a message to the viewer that you want their advice on how to make your design [pop](http://theoatmeal.com/comics/design_hell).

 ###Comic Sans